Step 1/4

 • A set worship location

-• Elected leaders that lead the service
+• Elected leaders who lead the service

 Non-qualified organizations or donations

-It can be tempting to assume that you will get a guaranteed tax write-off every time you contribute to a charity or organization.
-But nothing seems straightforward when it comes to the IRS and it’s good to be aware of the tax-deduction exceptions.
+It can be tempting to assume you will get a guaranteed tax write-off every time you contribute to a charity or organization.
+But nothing seems straightforward when it comes to the IRS, and it’s good to be aware of the tax-deduction exceptions.
 As a result, you may not qualify for a write-off for the charitable contributions you make.
 Let’s look at some examples of those instances.

 Future contributions